32 proven ways to increase your clients as a freelancer

 Event planners are always on the hunt for good speakers.
 Start looking for speaking engagements and be prepared to accept unpaid gigs when starting out.
 Make them an offer with a strong proposal, outlining how you can add value to their event.

-Alison Prangnell, a Master NLP Coach and Clinical Hypnotherapist with a passion for health and mindset in life and business of Anderida Coaching says:
+Alison Prangnell, a Master NLP Coach and Clinical Hypnotherapist of Anderida Coaching says:

 Create an eye-catching business card template using online tools like Canva, Vistaprint and MOO.
 Aim for clarity and uniqueness.
 Accentuate with colours and images that speak volumes about your freelance services.